How to Fix Disk Unknown Not Initialized Error (Solved)

 Fix 2: Update/Reinstall Disk Drivers

-1. Right-click Start, go to Device Manager.
+1. Right-click Start and select Device Manager.

-2. Expand Disk Drives.
+2. Expand the Disk Drives section.

-Uninstall
+Uninstall Device

 Fix 3: Try a Data Recovery Tool - MyRecover (Optional but Recommended)